-UPTIVITY SPEECH ANALYTICS ADMINISTRATION GUIDE, V5.5.1
+UPTIVITY SPEECH ANALYTICS ADMINISTRATION GUIDE, V5.6

-Version: 5.5.1
+Version: 5.6

-Revision: February 2015
+Revision: April 2015

 About inContact: inContact (NASDAQ: SAAS) is the cloud contact center software leader, helping organizations around the globe create high quality customer experiences with a complete workforce optimization portfolio (WFO).
-Key portfolio offerings are inContact Discover WFO (tightly integrated with the core platform and completely available in the cloud) and Uptivity Discover WFO (comprehensive, premisebased WFO that integrates with a wide variety of telephony and contact center solutions).
+Uptivity WFO is part of the inContact portfolio and is a comprehensive WFO solution offering a powerful choice of deployment options.
 The portfolio also includes the WFO Suite powered by Verint[®], ECHO TM Customer Feedback Survey, inView TM inContact is the only provider to combine cloud software with an enterprise-class telecommunications network for a complete customer interaction solution.
 Winner of Frost & Sullivan 2012 North American Cloud Company of the Year in Cloud Contact Center Solutions, inContact has deployed over 1,300 cloud contact center instances.
 To learn more, visit www.inContact.com.